-In 1978 at age 16, Hayes Dent got his first paycheck in politics and government.
+Recently named as one of Mississippi's 50 most influential people, Hayes Dent got his first paycheck in politics and government in 1978 at the age of 16.
 Since then, he’s worked in and managed dozens of political campaigns, led state and federal agencies, worked for two United States Presidents and three Mississippi governors.

 After earning a bachelor's degree in public administration from the University of Mississippi, he joined the United States Army and served in the first Gulf War.
 He was awarded the Bronze Star Medal by President George H.W.
 Bush.